samborambo/turnkey-dtech-demo-2016/README.md

 # Beta Testing Package

-Last update: July 28th, 2016
+Last update: July 31, 2016

-This is the interm package for the simulation and after further testing the final package will be released.
+This is an interim package for the simulation and after further testing the final package will be released.
 The wiki will then be upgraded.

 Requirements:
 Follow the dependencies installation from the [wiki](https://github.com/openfmb/dtech-demo-2016/wiki)

 You will need to setup your workspace.
-The following are recommendation.
+The following are recommendations:
 ```
 mkdir ~/workspace
 mkdir ~/workspace/openfmb
 ```
 Download the latest [demo package](https://github.com/openfmb/dtech-demo-2016/releases/download/v1.0_beta/demo_stage_7282016.tar.gz)

-Untar the demo_stage_<date>.tar.gz in the openfmb directory
+Untar the demo_stage_<date>.tar.gz in the openfmb directory.
  ```
 tar -xzf demo_stage_<date>.tar.gz
 ```

-The wiki information on building the code and setting up the work space manually will provide general descriptions of files and startup procedures.
+The wiki information on building the code and setting up the workspace manually will provide general descriptions of files and startup procedures.

 To get going fast - go to the stage directory and either one of the following.